Twenga/geoip-updater/README.md

 ==========

 ## Description

-GeoIP Updater is a PHP tool that helps updating the GeoIP databases :
+GeoIP Updater is a PHP program that helps updating the GeoIP databases :
   - Retrieve DB files from MaxMind (based on a list of URLs stored as CSV)
   - Archive older DB files
   - Validate DB files
   - Load the new DB files in the GeoIP DB directory

-This tool can work with the 3 types of DB files :
+This program works with the 3 types of DB files :
   - Lite (Free version)
-  - Legacy (Paid version, old format compatible with PHP API)
+  - Legacy (Paid version, old .dat format)
-  - GeoIP2 (Paid version, new format, requires using a new API)
+  - GeoIP2 (Paid version, new .mmdb format)

-IMPORTANT : For Lite or Legacy types, GeoIP Updater will attempt to write DB files in the GeoIP DB directory (/usr/share/GeoIP by default) which belongs to user root.
-Therefore, GeoIP requires to be executed as root.

 ## Requirements